 NWARC, part of the Montana Agricultural Experiment Stations (MAES) and Montana State University, a land-grant university, was established by the 1947 legislature to conduct agricultural research to benefit producers in Montana, particularly in the following counties: Flathead, Sanders, Lake, and Lincoln.
 An advisory committee composed of three producers from each county meets twice a year to provide input on the future direction of research as well as outreach activities.
 Read more about the history of the NWARC here.

 Areas of Research

 In the early years, research was conducted on both livestock and crops, with an emphasis on sheep and cereal production.
 Over time, research was redirected to focus more specifically on crop production.
 Research at NWARC has always been responsive to the needs of the local producers, particularly with respect to market fluctuations.
 And so, research has been conducted on various crops over time, and has included peppermint, spearmint, potatoes and camelina, to name a few.
 Currently, our research efforts target production issues in spring and winter wheat, barley, canola, dry peas, lentils, and forage crops.

-Our crop research can be broadly classified into two complementary areas; pest management (biotic stress) and soil nutrient and water use efficiency (abiotic stress).
+Our crop research can be broadly classified into two complementary areas; cropping systems with emphasis on pest management (biotic stress) and field crop physiology of non-living growing conditions and factors (abiotic stress).